XtheOne/Inverter-Data-Logger/README.md

 Every time this script is run the data from the inverter(s) will be send to the database.
 And with a five minute interval the data will also be uploaded to PVoutput.org as a live status.

+## Origin
+This is based on the original work of Wouterr and includes some improvements made by others.

 ##
 To enable Domoticz support, enable the DomoticzOutput plugin in the config file.
 Then Create the following new hardware: